-2. Broadcast News (Block A and B)
+2. Radio News (Block A and B)

-Students will provide their own equipment to create an audio MP3 clip of a 75 second news broadcast with a minimum of two sound bites using live and written information received at a press conference.
+Students will provide their own equipment to create an audio MP3 clip of a 75 second radio news broadcast with a minimum of two sound bites using live and written information received via video at Sectionals and at a live press conference at the State Finals.
 Recording devices with headphones are allowed in the press conference.
-The students MP3 file must be transferred to a blank flash drive provided by the competitor and submitted for judging.
 Students shall be judged on news value, news judgment and convergence.
 Pre-recorded material is prohibited.
-Editing software must be downloaded prior to competition.
-No technical support will be provided on-site by the host or anyone else.
+No technical support for editing equipment will be provided on-site.